huggingface/blog/policy-blog.md

 So what have we shared with policymakers?

 ## Policy Materials
-The following materials reflect what we find urgent to stress to policymakers at the time of the request for information and will be updated as materials are published.
+The following materials reflect what we have found urgent to stress to policymakers at the time of requests for information, and will be updated as materials are published.

 - United States of America